Updated on: 9/30/2020

 But since the main cause of the deputy’s injury was negligence by a third party, the deputy would have a legal right to also pursue a personal injury claim against the truck driver’s insurance company.
 Identifying which damages would be covered by L&I versus the third-party insurer is a much more complicated discussion and would likely warrant the assistance of a personal injury attorney.

-Davis Law Group offers free legal consultations to accident victims to help them better understand their legal rights and options after a serious accident.
+Davis Law Group offers free legal consultations for accident victims to help them better understand their legal rights and options after a serious car accident.
 Call our office at (206) 727-4000 or use the confidential contact form on this page to request a complimentary case review with our team today.